-Warrants
+Common Stock Warrants

 The Company issued to its lead underwriter in the Company's IPO warrants to purchase up to 140,000 shares of the Company's common stock.
-The Company accounts for warrants in accordance with ASC 480, Distinguishing Liabilities from Equity.
-The Company determined the fair value of the warrants using the Black-Scholes pricing model and treated the valuation as equity instruments in consideration of the cashless settlement provisions in the warrant agreement.
+In addition, the Company issued 6,451,613 common stock warrants as a part of the private placement offering.
+The Company accounts for warrants in accordance with ASC 480, "Distinguishing Liabilities from Equity".
+The Company determined the fair value of the warrants using the Black-Scholes pricing model and treated the warrants as equity instruments in consideration of the cashless settlement provisions in the warrant agreements.

 The Company also applied the guidance in ASC 340-10-S99-1, Other Assets and Deferred Costs, that states specific incremental costs directly attributable to a proposed or actual offering of equity securities may properly be deferred and charged against the gross proceeds of the offering.
-The Company treated the valuation of the warrants as directly attributable to the issuance of an equity contract and accordingly, classified the warrants as additional paid-in capital.
+The Company treated the valuation of the warrants as directly attributable to the issuance of an equity contract, and accordingly, classified the warrants as additional paid-in capital.